MicrosoftDocs/Hololens/hololens/hololens-insider.md

 To learn more about what is supported and how to enable this new feature, [visit the moving platform page.](hololens2-moving-platform.md)

+#### Overview to try out Moving Platform Mode

+1. Enable developer mode and device portal
+1. Enable moving platform mode through Device portal
+1. Take your device to your large moving platform and observe how stable holograms are

 ### PFX file support for Certificate Manager

 Introduced in Windows Insider build 20348.1405.
 We’ve added support to the [Certificate Manager](certificate-manager.md) to now use .pfx certificates.
 When users navigate to **Settings** > **Update & Security** > **Certificates**, and select **Install a certificate** the UI now supports .pfx certificate file.
 Users can import .pfx certificate, with private key, to user store or machine store.

+#### Overview to try out PFX files in Certificate Manager

+1. Prepare your PFX file
+1. Copy the file to your device via a USB-C cable
+1. Open the Settings app, and navigate to the Certificate viewer and apply the certificate

 ### View advanced diagnostic report in Settings on HoloLens